spotinst/help/src/docs/elastigroup/tools-integrations/elastic-mapreduce/import-elastic-mapreduce-task-nodes.md

 If you are cloning an environment, define your instance groups as follows:

-Master
+Primary

-- Instance Types: Choose one or more preferred instance types for the master.
+- Instance Types: Choose one or more preferred instance types for the primary.
 - Life Cycle: Choose Spot or On-Demand.

 Core